calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 draft: false
 ---

-**Fix date**

 It's hard to believe that 2022 is nearly over.
-In keeping with [the](/blog/2020/year-in-review-2020) [tradition](/blog/2021/year-in-review-2021) here is my year end review.
+In keeping with [the](/blog/2020/year-in-review-2020) [tradition](/blog/2021/year-in-review-2021), here is my year end review.
 The review is composed of three parts: my top 10's for the year; a reflection on 2022 similar to my [halfway check-in](/blog/2022/2022-halfway-check-in); and my goals and aspirations for the new year.

 I always find a review like this to be a joyous and worthwhile exercise.
-It's easy to forget about all the things you got to do throughout a whole year.
-If you like what you read here I would highly encourage you to do something similar.
+It's easy to forget about all the things you did throughout the year.
+If you like what you read here, I would highly encourage you to do something similar.

 ## Top 10 Experiences

 1. **Graduating** --- On December 19 I wrote the last ever final of my Computer Engineering degree.
-Getting this degree was probably the hardest thing I've ever done.
-After five and half years, more than a hundred midterms and finals, and thousands of hours of studying and doing homework, I'm ready to finally graduate.
+Earning this degree was probably the hardest thing I've ever done.
+I'm ready to finally graduate after five and half years, more than a hundred midterms and finals, and thousands of hours of studying and doing homework.
 Overall I'm incredibly proud of this achievement and very glad that I decided to stick it out and not go to industry early.
 2. **My sister's wedding** --- This was a very special experience because I'm very close with my sister.
 She was kind enough to ask me to be her man of honor which was such a privilege.
 It was also very exciting to welcome a new in-law to the family.
-And as an added bonus it was also just a very fun party.
+And as an added bonus it was also a very fun party.
 3. **Learning to play hockey** --- Last year I [learned to skate](/blog/skating_my_way_to_a_new_mindset) and started playing shinny.
 I've continued this progression in a big way.
 Not only have I been skating a lot but I also joined a learn to play hockey league for adults.
-It was so much fun that I was literally vibrating with excitement before each practice.
+It was so much fun that I was literally vibrating with excitement before each practice or game.
 4. **Summer in Seattle** --- This summer I was down in Seattle for an internship at Microsoft on the Azure Kubernetes Service team.
-It was an incredible three months and there is way too much to unpack here so the best I can do is share some highlights: making a lot of new friends; playing DnD for the first time; my weekend trip to Portland; winning the Microsoft Strike capture the flag; and my parents coming to visit.
+It was an incredible three months.
+There is way too much to unpack here so the best I can do is share some highlights which included: making a lot of new friends; playing DnD for the first time; a weekend trip to Portland; winning the Microsoft Strike capture the flag event; and my parents coming to visit.
 5. **Trip to California** --- I spent a week in California at [a hackathon](blog/inception_studio_weekend_reflections) and catching up with friends.
 This was the most impromptu trip I've ever taken and thus was memorable for the spontaneity alone.
 6. **Trip to the British Isles** --- I spent two weeks driving across Ireland and Scotland with my brother and sister-in-law.
 The highlight was all the epic landscapes I got to see.
 7. **Vacationing in Invermere** --- The family and I spent a week at a beautiful VRBO in Invermere.
 We did a lot of fun things, but my absolute favorite part was all the laughter.